lan13005/PyAmpTools/docs/intro.md

 # if you modify the root version and use VSCode please update .vscode/settings.json file's extraPaths variable accordingly
 source build_root.sh
-cd ../.. # move back to main directory
+cd ../.. # move back to main directory source set_environment.sh # to load the new ROOT environment before downloading amptools/fsroot
 ```

 Build required libraries